Get paid $500 for 5 Hours of Online Training

 - Be employed or hold an apprenticeship by a business that meets Eligibility Criteria A.*

-Those who qualify for the $500 FutureFit Fundamental stipend and complete the course may also be eligible for an installation incentive of up to $5,000 for installing an approved FutureFit technology.
-Applicable installations must be installed within SVCE’s service area either at your home or place of business.
+Those who complete the course and receive the $500 stipend may also be eligible for an installation incentive of up to $5,000 for installing an approved FutureFit technology at your home or businesses within SVCE’s service area.
 SVCE’s service area includes: Campbell, Cupertino, Gilroy, Los Altos, Los Altos Hills, Los Gatos, Milpitas, Monte Sereno, Morgan Hill, Mountain View, Saratoga, Sunnyvale and unincorporated communities in Santa Clara County.

 Learn more about the FutureFit Installation Incentive here.